 Vaccination status was included in the model as a time-varying covariate, and we considered a person vaccinated once 14 days had passed since the dose was administered.
 More information can be found in the UK Health Security Agency's blog post COVID-19: analysing first vaccine effectiveness in the UK.
 Of people aged 30 years and over who received at least one dose of a vaccine, 80.4% were linked to the Office for National Statistics (ONS) Public Health Data Asset (PHDA).Back to table of contents

 Age-standardised rates (per 100,000 person-years at-risk) are calculated as follows:

 - i is the age group

 - wi is the number, or proportion, of individuals in the standard population in age group i

 - ri is the observed age-specific rate in the subject population in age group i, given by:

 - di is the observed number of deaths in the subject population in age group i

 - ni is the population at risk in age-group i

-The age-standardised rate is a weighted sum of age-specific death rates where the age-specific weights represent the relative age distribution of the standard population (in this case the 2013 European Standard Population (ESP)).
-The variance is the sum of the age-specific variances and its standard error is the square root of the variance:
+The age-standardised rate is a weighted sum of age-specific death rates where the age-specific weights represent the relative age distribution of the standard population.
+In this case we use the 2013 European Standard Population (ESP).
+The variance is the sum of the age-specific variances, and its standard error is the square root of the variance:

 - ri is the crude age-specific rate in the local population in age group i